Spike815/Real_Estate_Analysis/README.md

 #### -Data exploration
 The preliminary data exploration / analysis can be found in [Analysis.ipynb](/data-exploration/Analysis.ipynb).
 It consists two main part.
 The first part is about the geographic distribution of the listed real estate properties.
 The second part is the analysis of the various factors that may affect housing prices.

+#### -Machine learning modeling
+The machine learning modeling process can be found in [regression-model.ipynb](/model-building/regression-model.ipynb).
+It includes feature engineering, data preprocessing, and split the data into training and testing sets.
+I have built 3 models:

+* Linear Regression: Utilize linear regression algorithm to predict property prices or other relevant factors.

+* Decision Tree: Implement a decision tree model to make predictions based on the input features.

+* XGBoost: Build an XGBoost model, a powerful gradient boosting algorithm, to predict property prices or other factors.

 ## Overview of analysis
 The main results of the priliminary analysis are presented through a series of informative graphs and visualizations.
 For a more detailed analysis and in-depth exploration of the findings, please refer to the accompanying Jupyter Notebook file, [Analysis.ipynb](/data-exploration/Analysis.ipynb).